 Want to experience some of the best wine estates Cape Town has to offer?
 Then Durbanville wine route is a not-to-miss place in Cape Town.
 The area between Durbanville and Bloubergstrand is often called “Sauvignon Blanc Country”.
 Located just 30 kilometers from the city center Durbanville is a good alternative to the wine farms of Constantia for wine tasting.
 The residential suburb on the northern outskirts of Cape Town is surrounded by beautiful wine farms.
-The wonderful estates in the rolling hills of this hilly wine-producing area is a day trip from the mother city not to miss.
+The wonderful estates in the rolling hills of this hilly wine-producing area can be visited as a day trip from Cape Town.

 The Durbanville wine farms offer some of the best views of Table Mountain available, an excellent backdrop for tasting some top quality wines.
 Located in the heart of wine country with vineyards planted as early as 1702 Durbanville is one of the oldest wine-producing areas in the country.
 The location results in a cooler climate and yielding a very different style of wine made on the Durbanville wine farms than on the famous neighboring wine farms of Stellenbosch with its hot climate and resulting wines.
 Even though I grew up close by, we only recently started discovering some of the marvelous wine estates and we were bowled over by the fantastic wines.
 In this article we look at how to go wine tasting around Durbanville; the fantastic wine farms, specific wines, some great food pairings, excellent estate restaurants, and some awesome activities not to miss.